bostick/tabit-file-format/description/tabit-file-format-description.md

 Add bar lines, then resave, and see how the files differ.

 etc.

+Zlib are annoying to try to recognize, but luckily, TabIt always uses Best Compression and that means `0x78 0xda` starts every zlib stream.

 Slowly but surely, knowledge will be built about the structure and layout of the file format.